KPI of the Day: # Employees allocated to risk management activities

-In this manner, the company can rely on one full time equivalent Risk Management Officer, who acts as an internal consultant on this matter and as a coordinator of all risk management initiatives, and who receives support from other business units/department Directors.
+In this manner, the company can rely on one full-time equivalent Risk Management Officer, who acts as an internal consultant on this matter and as a coordinator of all risk management initiatives, and who receives support from other business units/department Directors.

 All managerial positions should be trained and educated on the best practices of risk management.
-They should also be aware on the overall risk appetite of the organization and align their decisions to it.
+They should also be aware of the overall risk appetite of the organization and align their decisions to it.

-Accurate reporting on this KPI requires a well-maintained register of human resource, and targets for the said report may vary according to organizational size and industry.
+Accurate reporting on this KPI requires a well-maintained register of human resources, and targets for the said report may vary according to organizational size and industry.
 For example, companies in the airline industry require much more resources for developing and maintaining risk management controls than other industries.